artkonekt/serpa-sync-bundle/Resources/doc/index.rst

 --------------------

 A new instance of Model\Adapter class must be created than the fetchProducts() method must be called.
-It will return a list of product model classes defined in [Sylius Sync Bundle](https://github.com/artkonekt/sylius-sync-bundle).
+It will return a list of product model classes defined in _Sylius Sync Bundle: https://github.com/artkonekt/sylius-sync-bundle .

 The Sylius sync Bundle defines factory services that can be used to create the required model instances.
 Using them from inside a controller is straightforward as shown below.
-The last 5 parameters represents the .txt files exported by the [WebshopExpert](http://www.progen.hu/serpa/help/wk_webxhopexpertsinformacio.htm)'s module configured in [sERPa](https://www.progen.hu/).
+The last 5 parameters represents the .txt files exported by the [WebshopExperts](http://www.progen.hu/serpa/help/wk_webxhopexpertsinformacio.htm)'s module configured in [sERPa](https://www.progen.hu).

 .. code-block:: php